How to Choose Between Medicare Supplement Plans F, G or N

 • Plan F, which covers Medicare Part B deductible, is not available to those newly eligible for Medicare on or after January 1, 2020.
 However, if you already have Plan F or its high-deductible version, you can keep it.

 • Plans F and G offer a high-deductible option, though not every carrier offers them.
-You’ll pay Medicare coinsurance, copays, and deductibles out-of-pocket up to $2,370 in 2021 before your coverage begins.
+You’ll pay Medicare coinsurance, copays, and deductibles out-of-pocket before your coverage begins.

-• Neither Plan G nor Plan N covers the Part B deductible, which in 2022 is $233.6
+• Neither Plan G nor Plan N covers the Part B deductible.6

 • Plan N will pay 100% of the Part B coinsurance, except for copays of up to $20 for certain office visits and up to $50 for emergency room visits when you’re not admitted to the hospital.